 We don’t often consider what Christmas day must be like for dogs and how they put up settings and associations, as mentioned above.
 Your dog can either consider Christmas as an exciting celebration or can consider it quite stressful.

-Here we've come up what your fur-baby's Christmas perspective might be and the things about it that they probably look forward to every year.
+Here we've come up what your fur-baby's Christmas perspective might be and the things about it that they probably look forward to (or not) every year.

 CHRISTMAS ON A DOG'S PERSPECTIVE